Master's Degree I level | A.A. 2026-2027

 - Government cooperation agencies and diplomatic institutions

-- Social enterprises and the private sector committed to sustainability
+- Social enterprises and the private sector engaged in sustainability

 - Foundations and philanthropic institutions